In-house agency cost avoidance or cost savings? Is there a difference?

 Cost savings refers to money that can be saved and/or repurposed by bringing work in-house that had typically been done by an external agency

 Why is the internal team less expensive?
 First, it is important to note it is not because the talent isn’t up to external agency standards.
 In fact, the staff at either are interchangeable and often see their careers taking them back and forth between these options.

 Looking to avoid unnecessary costs?

-Given the above definitions, I am going to use the term cost savings to speak to money in-house creative teams can save their organizations because as in-house teams chip away at agency spend by taking on work that was previously done by agencies, a reduction of future spend against current spending occurs.
-Regardless of whether you call it cost savings or cost avoidance, what is most important is that it is a metric you should be calculating, as it is an easily quantifiable metric to share with your internal clients and your procurement team.
+Regardless of whether you call it cost savings or cost avoidance, what is most important is that it is a metric you should be calculating, as it is an easily quantifiable metric to share with your internal clients to help quantify some of your value.

 How to Calculate Your Department's Estimated Annual Cost Savings